 Sec.
-27-457. - Residential landscape requirements.
+27-458457. - Residential landscape requirements.

 - (a) One (1) shade tree shall be planted or preserved for every three thousand (3,000) square feet of a residential lot or fraction thereof.
-No more than ten (10) new trees shall be required to be planted on any residential lot that is to be developed for one (1) single-family dwelling or one (1) two-family (duplex) residential structure as a result of this provision. - (b) One (1) street tree from the shade tree portion of the City's approved tree list, located in Section 27-450, shall be planted within five (5) feet of the public right-of-way for every forty-five (45) linear feet of street.
+No more than ten (10) new trees shall be required to be planted on any residential lot that is to be developed for one (1) single-family dwelling or one (1) two-family (duplex) residential structure as a result of this provision. - (b) In addition, the subdivider shall be required to plant street trees from the shade tree portion of the city's tree list, located in section 27-450, within five (5) feet of the right-of-way of each street constructed within the subdivision or parallel or adjacent to a public utility easement, whichever is appropriate.
+One (1) such street tree from the shade tree portion of the City's approved tree list, located in Section 27-450, shall be planted within five (5) feet of the public right-of-way for every one hundred fifty forty-five (15045) linear feet of street.
 In residential subdivisions, where property on one (1) side of the right-of-way is not owned by the subdivider, such street trees shall be planted alternately on either side of the street.
-Street trees planted or preserved per this requirement shall not count towards the overall shade tree requirement. - (c) All required trees shall be selected from the city tree list in section 27-450. - (d) Landscaping of the City of Neptune Beach street ends terminating at the Atlantic Ocean and at the intracoastal waterway that, by its location or characteristics of growth, creates the image of private property or has the effect of appropriating public property for private use shall be prohibited.
+Such trees shall be no closer together than one hundred twenty (120) feet.
+Street trees planted or preserved per this requirement shall not count towards the overall shade tree requirement. [moved and revised from 27-446 1(b)] - (b) All required trees shall be selected from the city tree list in section 27-450. - (c) Landscaping of the City of Neptune Beach street ends terminating at the Atlantic Ocean and at the intracoastal waterway that, by its location or characteristics of growth, creates the image of private property or has the effect of appropriating public property for private use shall be prohibited.
 Except at beach access points, voluntary care of the street ends rights-of-way to include a minimum level of landscaping and beautification for the public benefit may be approved by the city manager upon submission of a right-of-way permit application.
-Landscaping shall be limited to a maximum of three (3) feet. - (e) Where gravel is used as landscaping groundcover, a concrete, stone paver, or similar barrier must be used to contain the gravel and keep it from entering streets, drains, culverts, and any other transportation and stormwater system.
+Landscaping shall be limited to a maximum of three (3) feet.

+(d) Where gravel is used as landscaping groundcover, a concrete, stone paver, or similar barrier must be used to contain the gravel and keep it from entering streets, drains, culverts, and any other transportation and stormwater system.